a-ruzgar/Oil-Price-Volatility-Prediction/README.md

 # Oil Price Volatility Classification and Prediction

 ## Project Overview
-This repository contains the implementation of machine learning models to classify and predict oil price volatility using sentiment analysis, financial news headlines, Google Trends data, and energy market metrics.
-The project aims to help stakeholders in the energy sector make more informed decisions by accurately forecasting oil price volatility.
+In this repository, we try to classify and predict the oil price volatility by utilizing sentiment data from financial news headlines, Google Trends data, and energy market metrics.
+We employ different machine learning models and pre-trained financial language models in order to help stakeholders in the energy sector make more informed decisions by accurately forecasting oil price volatility.
+Our report is available on SSRN via the link provided [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5104171).

 ## Authors
 - Kerem Çiftçi